Language lessons across the USA and Canada

 From our clients all over the world

-German course in Edmonton.
+German course in Toronto.

 "The lessons are going well.
 Svetlana, my German teacher, is pleasant and keen on teaching."